 So if you have agents or other type of partners abroad, the more reason to nurture them.
 Otherwise you should be looking how to extend your team with local representatives, who may not do the full sales process, but at least can serve as an effective interface.
 Everybody can arrange a nice background for their video meeting, but only if somebody visits your potential clients and reports back to you, you will get a better picture of how much you can ask and what the informal decision making structure is.

 Finding new sales channels

 Many companies use trade shows to present themselves to new clients, or to find the right agent or distributor in a new country.
 But bringing 1,000 or more people together in a big hall and have them shake hands already seems to be something of the past.
-With also the Dubai Expo that was planned only for October 2020 postponed for one year, the likelihood of going to trade shows in 2020 is almost zero.

 Depending of the size of your booth, most companies spend from 20,000 to 200,000 USD on their presence on big shows, especially if you take into account costs for travel and stay of you team.
 Your financial director may book this in as one of the first savings in these uncertain times, but you should make a plan on how to spend this on alternatives.

 - A trade show with its catalogue is a sort of offline search engine, where you try to stand out with your booth.
 In the online version (called Google or Baidu) you stand out with the content that you provide.
 So use your lock-down time for creating new, high quality content on your product, whether it’s bricks, a yoghurt drink or mathematical software.
 Also have your website brought to this new decennium, optimised for mobile search and fast conversion.
 This way you can still generate leads.